-Since the global level of CO2 is one of the most important numbers in dictating the future viability of our civilisation, I figured that it might be handy to have a compact, free, colourful, easily embeddable, unbranded widget that news and weather publishers have literally no excuse not to give a high level of visibility to.
+Since the global level of CO2 is one of the most important numbers in dictating the future viability of our civilisation, I figured that it might be handy to have a compact, free, colourful, easily embeddable, understandable, unbranded widget, and to offer to give the code away for free, so that it can be rebranded.

 This was made with the support of and in partnership with the University of Cambridge / Cambridge Zero, NOAA, Scripps Institution of Oceanography, and is endorsed by the Grantham Institute and the 2 Degrees Institute.